 Establish New Service

-You may apply for new water/sewer service at the Utility Department office.
-A $100 deposit is due with the application and the $30.00 new service charge will be added to the first month's bill.
-New water and sewer service accounts established before noon will be turned on that day.
+The St. Johns County Utility Customer Service/Billing lobby is closed to walk-in customers until further notice.
+You may apply for new water/sewer service by calling Customer Service at (904) 209-2700.
+A $100.00 deposit is due at the time of application, and a $30.00 new service charge will be added to the first month's bill.
+New water and sewer service accounts established before noon will be turned on the same day.

 Every user of the County Water and/or Wastewater service system shall pay or cause to be paid a deposit of $100.00 as required in County Ordinance 2006-73.
 A copy of the Ordinance can be viewed at the Utility Department or the Clerk of Court website.